-- 3.7.1 Rescheduling of current borrowing in our debt portfolio is unlikely to occur as there is still a very large difference between premature redemption rates and new borrowing rates, even though the general margin of PWLB rates over gilt yields was reduced by 100 bps in November 2020. - 3.7.2 If external loan rescheduling options were identified, they would be presented and reported to the Council, at the earliest meeting available.
+- 3.7.1 Rescheduling of current borrowing in our debt portfolio is unlikely to occur as there is still a large difference between premature redemption rates and new borrowing rates. - 3.7.2 If rescheduling is to be undertaken, it will be reported to the Council at the earliest meeting following its action.